Overnight ferries

 • The overnight ferry from Bari (Italy) to Patras (Greece) is the only option for getting to Greece (otherwise) by train.

-Overnight ferries between Hoek van Holland and Harwich International
+Hoek van Holland to Harwich International

 The nearest railway station to the ferry terminal at Hoek van Holland is Schiedam Centrum (which can be reached by metro).
 The ferry terminal at Harwich International is at a railway station with the same name.